marcusnielsen/mn-lol/README.md

 Issues
 ------

-Solve box jumping when viewed on large screen.
+* Solve box jumping when viewed on large screen.
+* Temporarily removed paddings to try to solve above issue.